What is the recipe of high quality?

 - Teachers facilitating and guiding the learning as they move throughout the classroom.

-- Conversation, dialogue and questions be asked and answered.
+- Conversation, dialogue and questions being asked and answered.

 - Learning through discovery, investigation and exploration.